Example 5: Shor's Algorithm

 Next, we need to find the order \(r\), which is the smallest positive integer such that \(2^r\equiv 1\pmod{21}\).
 To do this classically, we could try succesive integers for 'r':

-\[\begin{align*} 2^0&\equiv 1&\pmod{21}&\quad\text{(ignore)}\\ 2^1&\equiv 2&\pmod{21}\\ 2^2&\equiv 4&\pmod{21}\\ 2^3&\equiv 8&\pmod{21}\\ 2^4&\equiv 16&\pmod{21}\\ 2^5&\equiv 11&\pmod{21}\\ 2^6&\equiv 1&\pmod{21}\\ \end{align*} \]
+\[\begin{align*} 2^0&\equiv 1&\pmod{21}&\quad\text{(start of cycle)}\\ 2^1&\equiv 2&\pmod{21}\\ 2^2&\equiv 4&\pmod{21}\\ 2^3&\equiv 8&\pmod{21}\\ 2^4&\equiv 16&\pmod{21}\\ 2^5&\equiv 11&\pmod{21}\\ 2^6&\equiv 1&\pmod{21}\\ \end{align*} \]

 Hence the order \(r=6\).
 The pattern repeats with a cycle length of 6, with the first cycle starting at \(r=0\).